Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

             std::cout << x << '\n';

 ###
-Containers of complex objects should be traversed using the `auto &` type instead, which obtains references to each object, rather than copying it in a local variable for each iteration of the loop.
+Containers of objects of non-basic types should be traversed using the `auto &` type instead, which obtains references to each object, rather than copying it in a local variable for each iteration of the loop.
 This is strictly necessary when the list is composed of unique pointers to other objects, since an `std::unique_ptr` object cannot be replicated.

 std::list<std::unique_ptr<Context>> context_list;
 [ ... ]